 top of page

-These images were made over two days for a CD booklet which was never printed, so they remained hidden in my archive until David Walker at the Oasis Collectors Group asked me to create a book to celebrate the twentieth anniversary of Heathen Chemistry.
-They are shown here as they were laid out for the book.
+These images were made over two days for a CD booklet which was never printed, so they remained hidden in my archive until David Walker at the Oasis Collectors Group asked me to create a book of them to celebrate the twentieth anniversary of Heathen Chemistry, the band's fifth album.

 Screen Shot 2022-07-15 at 10.57.25 AM.jpg